 69. If we evaluate the definition, then we would discover that the only difference is the actual perception of each condition.

-70. The concept that is mostly attached to this philosophy is the procurement of the basis of thought.
+70. The concept that is mostly attached to this philosophy is the procurement of the basis of thought and its logical form.

-71. The mind is the instrument to it and conduces the motion of its accessibility.
+71. The mind is the instrument to it and conduces the motion of its accessibility to our actions.

 72. As with a mathematical equation, the process is determined, in the sequential episode of its introduction.

-73. We adduce the relativisation of the concept, in the primary achievement of its induction.
+73. We adduce the relativisation of the concept, in the primary achievement of its induction and pattern unfolded.

 74. What can be stipulated as an irrefragable deduction of logos is the genuine authenticity of its elements.